-It can often be the case that with the desire to win new work and make profits, companies and business can overlook the importance of the contractual terms that they are entering into.
+With the desire to win new work and make profits, companies and businesses often overlook the importance of the contractual terms that they are entering into.

 Whether you are a customer or supplier, wholly understanding the contract you are about to enter into can be vitally important for a wide variety of reasons.